 ‘Welsh rarebit would be my husband’s desert island food.
 He once became so obsessive about it that he spent months perfecting his recipe.
 The result was delicious, and I can happily say he makes a mean rarebit.

-Extract from Fergus Henderson’s Nose to Tail Eating Published by Bloomsbury in 2004
+Serves six (recipe extracted from Fergus Henderson’s Nose to Tail Eating, published by Bloomsbury in 2004)

 Melt the butter in a pan, stir in the flour, and let this cook together until it smells biscuity but is not browning.
 Add the mustard powder and cayenne pepper, stir in the Guinness and Worcestershire sauce, then gently melt in the cheese.

 When it’s all of one consistency, remove from the heat, pour out into a shallow container and allow to set.
 Spread on toast 1cm thick and place under the grill.
 Eat when bubbling golden brown.
 This makes a splendid savoury at the end of your meal, washed down with a glass of Port, or a steadying snack.